turingschool/front-end-curriculum/lessons/ember-components.md

 ## Explore.

-Let's take a minute to explore what this app does and look at the different Ember concepts.
+Let's take a minute to explore what this app does.
+Focus particularly on files in the `components` directory.
+Today we will briefly discuss the role of a component in Ember and code out a small example.

+Start up your Ember server.
 ```
 ember s
 ```
 Components allow you to create reusable sections of code that maintain their own behavior.

-What pieces of this app seem like reusable chunks of code?
+Reflection: What pieces of this app seem like reusable chunks of code?

 Let's start by digging into what our template structure looks like.